Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 So, how does that work?

 Sourcing inspiration from this mansion, you can see how the ceiling and walls are covered in aqua blue, handmade glass tiles.
 This creates an underwater immersion effect.
-On the floor, the designer installed custom oak floors.
+The designer installed custom oak floors on the floor.
 These were put together in an almost Escher-like pattern.

-The nature theme extends to the exhaust hood, which is colored forest green.
+The nature theme extends to the exhaust hood, colored forest green.

-For the rest of the kitchen, the cabinets, for instance, don the color aqua blue.
-The same goes for the kitchen island and the seats, creating a fully nature-inspired kitchen that is still compliant to the European kitchen architecture.
+The rest of the kitchen, for instance, has aqua-blue cabinets.
+The same goes for the kitchen island and the seats, creating a fully nature-inspired kitchen that is still compliant with European kitchen architecture.

 12. Full Concrete Kitchen

-The great thing is, it produces stunning results.
-With this design idea, everything in the kitchen, from the flooring to the backsplash, should be made out of concrete.
+The great thing is that it produces stunning results.
+With this design idea, everything in the kitchen, from the flooring to the backsplash, should be made of concrete.
 The only exceptions, of course, are the upholstery and appliances.

-With this design, you have the option of going monochrome or mixing contrasting colors to create bright results.
-If you choose to go with a dark color such as ash gray, you can use your appliances to break the monotony.
+With this design, you can go monochrome or mix contrasting colors to create bright results.
+If you choose to go with a dark color, such as ash gray, you can use your appliances to break the monotony.
 Shiny silver, in this case, would work magic.

-Still, you can experiment with other brighter colors such as sunny yellow, for the stools at the kitchen island.
+Still, you can experiment with other brighter colors, such as sunny yellow, for the stools on the kitchen island.

 13. Gold Themed Kitchen

-Colors have been used expressively in the modern world to convey taste and style.
-And as far as your modern European kitchen design ideas go, gold is a great, expressive color that you can use in your kitchen.
-A word of caution, however, this is not for every corner in the kitchen.
+Colors have been used expressively to convey taste and style in the modern world.
+As far as your modern European kitchen design ideas go, gold is a great, expressive color that you can use in your kitchen.
+A word of caution, however: This is not for every corner in the kitchen.

-Gold works perfectly for kitchen islands, where a bit of extra shine adds great aesthetics to the island.
+Gold works perfectly for kitchen islands, where a bit of extra shine adds great aesthetics.
 Instead of using it everywhere, you can use it on the sides of the island.
-The mirror-finish not only adds glamor but also draws attention to other small details in the kitchen, for instance, a pendant light.
+The mirror finish adds glamor and draws attention to other small details in the kitchen, such as a pendant light.

 14. Just Focus on Light

-The number of design variations you can have as far as the details of the kitchen are concerned is countless.
-However, the one thing that you shouldn’t get wrong is natural lighting.
+There are countless design variations available regarding the details of the kitchen.
+However, natural lighting is one thing you shouldn’t get wrong.
 If you want your European kitchen to look contemporary, you should allow in as much light as possible.

 How exactly?
-By simply using clean lines, a simple color scheme, and graphics fixtures.
-Couple that with huge windows, and you’ll have plenty of natural light falling into the kitchen.
+Using clean lines, a simple color scheme, and graphics fixtures.
+Couple that with huge windows, and plenty of natural light will fall into the kitchen.

 15. Try Mirrored Backsplash